ricmmartins/fasthack-linux/Coach/README.md

 # What The Hack - Linux Fundamentals - Coach Guide

 ## Introduction
-Welcome to the coach's guide for the Mastering Linux What The Hack.
+Welcome to the coach's guide for the Linux Fundamentals Hackathon.
 Here you will find links to specific guidance for coaches for each of the challenges.

 **NOTE:** If you are a Hackathon participant, this is the answer guide.
 Don't cheat yourself by looking at these during the hack!
 Go learn something. :)